psychemedia/pentrich-uprising/pentrich-rising.md

 While murder and robbery seem to be the order of the day, and no individual can shut his door at night, or lay down his head upon his pillow, without the dread of being sacrificed before morning, we are glad to find that those who have had access to know the defective state of our present Police, are not only publicly avowing the fact, but concur with us in opinion, that nothing will ever cure the evil unless the serious interference of Government provide a remedy for it.
 At the Surrey Quarter Sessions yesterday, Mr. JACKSON, Chairman of the Meeting, and surrounded by a full Bench of Magistrates, expressed himself upon this important subject, while delivering his charge to the Grand Jury, in a manner highly creditable to him as a public .
 Magistrate. —" When such dreadful butcheries," said Mr. JACKSON, " were committed—when the public mind was in such a state of fermentation and alarm—when our houses were obliged to be fortified and barricaded, and our fears still were lest the enemy without should prove stronger than the garrison within, it would be expected that he would allude to these facts—melancholy facts, which certainly demanded our most serious attention.
 If, as was the case at present, our merchants could not send out their clerks, at noon day, without danger of their being hustled and having their property taken from them by gangs of villains, *so numerous and so desperate as to intimidate the Officers of Police from interfering*, every one would agree that such was not a fit state for society to be in."—Alluding to a late charge delivered by Mr. MAINWARING, at the Middlesex Sessions, in which that Gentleman gave it as his opinion, that the Police already possessed power fully adequate to its object, without the interference of Government, Mr. Jackson said, that he entertained a very different view of the subject, and most distinctly pointed out, by a reference to the Statues in force respecting the Police, that the powers which they conferred upon public officers, were very limited indeed, and no way adequate to the extent of this vast Metropolis.

 It was a well known fact, continued Mr. Jackson, that the Police Officers passed people in streets, well known to answer the description of offenders mentioned in the Act. " Whether this," he said, " arose from want of power, want of stimulus, or want of inclination on the part of the officer, it was not in his power to say ; but it was a subject worthy of inquiry."
 Yes, it is a subject truly worthy of legislative inquiry, of more importance, we may add, than any public inquiry ever brought before the House ; for what are all our political rights, or how are we to enjoy then, if our personal safety is hourly endangered?
 As the cause of these dangers, it is only to be found in the defective nature of our Police system, which recognizes the employment of persons, to discharge its important duties, who have no other quality to recommend them then that of being notorious thieves !!!
 Upon this subject we recommend to the perusal of our Readers a Letter addressed to Mr. Secretary Ryder, inserted in a preceding Paper, which, in a very clear and pointed manner, developes the nature of this unheard of system.
 It is true, that the gloom and horror, which has so long possessed the public mind, has been somewhat alleviated, by the notice given in the House of Commons by our Home Secretary respecting the Police ; but it is most ardently hoped, and anxiously expected, that Parliament will not stop at half measures, but will adopt such plans as will secure the peace and safety of the community.
-We have never called for any thing like a *military* system, though we have certainly thought, that, at a time when the well-disposed part of the community trembled in their beds for their personal safety, it had been a wise expedient to have afforded them the *temporary* protection of military patroles, under the immediate direction and controul of the *civil power* ; and we believe it will not be denied, that, if our suggestions in this respect had been duly attended to, some of the murders, and the whole of the outrages that have lately disgraced the Metropolis, would have been prevented.
+We have never called for any thing like a *military* system, though we have certainly thought, that, at a time when the well-disposed part of the community trembled in their beds for their personal safety, it had been a wise expedient to have afforded them the *temporary* protection of military patroles, under the immediate direction and control of the *civil power* ; and we believe it will not be denied, that, if our suggestions in this respect had been duly attended to, some of the murders, and the whole of the outrages that have lately disgraced the Metropolis, would have been prevented.
 This, however, we must repeat, we never recommended, but as a *temporary* expedient, until a permanent system of effective Preventive Police could be established; and we most devoutly hope, it will be immediately taken into consideration by both Houses of Parliament.

 [TH: what is the letter to Mr Secretary Ryder in a preceding paper?]